-Decorating mistakes are so easily made: You buy a sofa without measuring your door clearance, you hang a light too low and bump your head on it, or you paint an entire room in the wrong color without testing it first.
+Decorating mistakes are so easily made: You buy a sofa without measuring your door clearance, you hang a light too low and bump your head on it, or you paint an entire room in the wrong color.
 Yes, decorating faux pas are a dime a dozen, but most often, they're not so easily fixed.
-Whether you have to return a large piece of furniture, call in a plumber or an electrician, or even spend an entire weekend repainting a room, it can be tempting to put these decorating fixes way down on the to-do list.
+Whether you have to return a large piece of furniture, call a plumber or an electrician, or even spend an entire weekend repainting a room, it can be tempting to put these decorating fixes at the bottom of the to-do list.

-But other mistakes are actually much easier to fix than one would think—so we asked a handful of interior designers to share the most common design mistakes that can be fixed in 15 minutes or less.
+But other mistakes are actually much easier to fix than one would think, so we asked a handful of interior designers to share the most common design mistakes that can be fixed in 15 minutes or less.
 Whether it's hanging a second hook behind your frames, switching a light bulb, or even rotating a rug 90 degrees, we guarantee you can fix each of these faux pas in a pinch.
-Don't delay any longer—your weekend to-do list to a better home is right here.

 Beyond placing lighting below chin level, which casts a flattering light on just about anyone, Caitlin Murray of Black Lacquer Design recommends swapping light bulbs: "Switch out light bulbs to softer ones that create a pretty, warm glow, and put any overhead lighting on dimmers for more control over ambiance."